-While Upper Canada College didn’t end up with as many wins at this year’s Winterfest as it did last year, when it took 12 of 13 decisions, it was another success from a school spirit perspective.
+While Upper Canada College didn’t end up with as many wins at this year’s Winterfest as it did last year, when it took 12 of 13 decisions, it was another success from a school spirit perspective, on Jan.
+13.

 The annual Winterfest, a showcase for the school’s snowy season sports teams, featured swimming, basketball and hockey at both the Prep and Upper School levels.